-The table below provides summaries of counts from the International Waterbird Census (IWC) between 2013-2017.
+The table below provides draft summaries of counts from the International Waterbird Census (IWC) between 2014-2018.
 The table shows count totals grouped by country and you can use the filters to display totals for selected species.
 As a default setting, waterbird counts from January are displayed.
 This is the main month for the IWC.
 However for various reasons many countries extend the IWC counts into December and February or carry out special counts in other months.
 To show all counts across the IWC season or from other seasons, please select these relevant months in the filter as well.

 Data from the Neotropical Waterbird Census (CNAA) between 1990 and 2012 have been summarised in a separate excel sheet, which can be downloaded here.